feimosi/frameworks-code-comparison/README.md

 ```

-In a parent component, ie `SettingsComponent`:
+In a parent component, i.e. `SettingsComponent`:

 ```ts
 @Component({